KlaraGtknst/e2ml_SoSe23/e2ml/README.md

 ```
 ## Experimentation

-This folder contains files about bayesian optimization, data generation including full factorial, halton, latin hypercube
+This folder contains files about
+- bayesian optimization
+- data generation including
+  - full factorial
+  - halton
+  - latin hypercube
-and one factor at the time.
+- one factor at the time.

-Hence, different DoE techniques, including factorial design and random design, are presented.
+Hence, different DoE techniques, including
+- factorial design
+- random design

+are presented.

 ## Evaluation

-Evaluation methods, such as error estimation techniques using loss functions and different statistical tests to account
+Evaluation methods, such as
+- error estimation techniques using
+  - loss functions and
+  - different statistical tests to account
-for the statistical relevance of the result, as well as presentation in form of visualizations are content of this folder.
+  for the statistical relevance of the result
+- presentation in form of visualizations

+are content of this folder.

 ## Results